albar965/atools/README.txt

 Supports reading of the flight simulator scenery.cfg file.

 ** fs/pln
-Support for reading and writing flight simulator plan files.
+Support for reading and writing flight simulator flight plan (PLN/XML) files.

 ** fs/lb
 Flight simulator logbook reading functionality.

 * io
 Simple binary file reading functionality also using exceptions to ease error handling.
+Also a file/log rolling class and a reader for ini files.

 * geo
-Simple geomentry module.
+Simple geometry module containing point and rectangle classes as well as various complex calculations.

 * gui
 GUI and dialog helper classes.